Getting Dentures for the First Time

-There are clinics that do offer same day dentures.
-They usually make an appointment for you early in the morning and extract your teeth and then they will have you come back later in the afternoon to get your dentures.
-You would just have to call and find out exactly how they do that because each same-day clinic does it different.
-Remember, most of the same day denture clinics do not accept insurance.
+There are clinics that do offer same-day dentures.
+They usually make an appointment for you early in the morning and extract your teeth, and then they will have you come back later in the afternoon to get your dentures.
+You would just have to call and find out exactly how they do that because each same-day clinic does it differently.
+Remember, most same-day denture clinics do not accept insurance.

 A temporary set of teeth is just what it means.
 It's a set they give you right away to wear until your gums heal.
 After they pull the last of your teeth and they give you the (immediate) dentures, you will probably be crying.
 You won't be crying because of pain (because you will be numbed up still).
 You will be crying because you don't know why you just went through all this.